 In the early Middle Ages (500-600 AD) the city had shrunken to a castle and a small settlement, but in the 11th century AD the lower city was again completely fortified by the Byzantines, largely on ancient Greek and Hellenistic foundations.
-Around 1200 a local ruler, called Leon Sgouros, for a long time successfully defended the city against western Crusaders (‘Franks’).
+Around 1200 a local ruler, called Leon Sgouros, successfully defended the city against western Crusaders (‘Franks’) for a long time.

-The Venetians (who had taken the city as a gift from the Franks), ruling Nafplio in 1389-1540 and again in 1686-1715, completely transformed the city (Napoli meaning ‘New Town’).
+The Venetians (who had taken the city as a gift from the Franks), were ruling Nafplio in 1389-1540 and once again in 1686-1715.
+They completely transformed the city (Napoli means ‘New Town’).
 During their second reign the Palamidi hill was provided with extensive fortifications, which turned the city into the most powerful fortress of Greece, if not of Europe.

-The castle of Bourtzi is located in the middle of the harbour of Nafplio.
+The castle of Bourtzi is located in the middle of the sea and harbour of Nafplion.
 The Venetians completed its fortification in 1473 to protect the city from pirates and invaders from the sea.
 In 1822 (during the Greek war of independence) it was captured by Greek troops and served as a fortress until 1865.
 It was then transformed into residence of the executioners of convicts from the castle of Palamidi.
 From 1930 to 1970, it served as a hotel.
 Since then, it is mainly a tourist attraction, which you can go and visit, by taking a 10 minute boat trip.